 Remember, permanent dentures are the same as snap-in dentures.
 As such, they will also use titanium screws to anchor your false teeth, and the prosthetic will be designed to snap in and snap out of your mouth.
-While they are more secure than traditional dentures that use adhesive, they are still less stable than fixed dental implants such as all-on-4.
+While they are more secure than traditional dentures that use adhesive, they are still less stable than fixed dental implants such as 4-on-1 full arch.

 There are a lot of drawbacks to snap-in dentures.
 They have to be removed overnight for cleaning, but porous materials they are commonly made with are still a haven for foul-smelling bacteria.
 The abutments (where the fake teeth snap in) are bulky and also needs to be regularly and thoroughly cleaned.
 Furthermore, the connectors for snap in dentures will need to be replaced on an annual basis.

 Since snap-in dentures are bulky, they can interfere with your ability to speak clearly.
-Snap-in dentures also come with dietary restrictions, since your bite will not be as secure as the All on 4 treatment.
+Snap-in dentures also come with dietary restrictions, since your bite will not be as secure as the 4 on 1 full arch treatment.
 This style of denture is also not permanent, so the snap-in denture will need to be replaced around every five years at your expense.

 You will see the same drawbacks in permanent dentures, since they are the same as snap in dentures.
 Permanent dentures are not permanent because the prosthetic denture will need to be removed for cleaning each night; the replacement of prosthetic is also your your direct expense.